datadesk/web-map-maker/README.md

 ## Getting started

 You don't need much to get up and running.
 Download this repo and make a config.js file (we provided a template [here](https://github.com/datadesk/web-map-maker/tree/master/js/config.js-TEMPLATE)), then put it in the "js" directory.
+A Bing API key isn't necessary to use the map maker; only for geocoding and location search.
+You can also define initial coordinates or zoom so you can start the map in your preferred location each time.

 It should look like this:
 ```
 var configOptions = {
     'bingAPI': 'Your API here',
-    'attribution': 'Author name, '
+    'attribution': 'Author name, ',
+    'initCoords': [34.0425, -118.24], // Los Angeles
+    'initZoom': 14
 }
 ```